Juvenile Detention Alternatives Initiative

 The Juvenile Detention Alternatives Initiative (JDAI) is a nationally known project developed by The Annie E. Casey Foundation (Casey Foundation) in 1992.
 The JDAI is a comprehensive system reform model that has shown to safely reduce reliance on secure detention.
 This system reform model has proven to reduce detention populations, improve public safety outcomes, expand alternative programs, enhance conditions of confinement, and reduce racial disparities.

-In effort to address this reformation, the Office of the Governor has designated the Louisiana Commission on Law Enforcement and Administration on Criminal Justice (LCLE) to oversee the JDAI effort within the state.
-In 2006, LCLE, along with five parishes, Caddo, Calcasieu, East Baton Rouge, Jefferson and Orleans, joined the JDAI effort.
+In an effort to address this reformation, the Office of the Governor has designated the Louisiana Commission on Law Enforcement and Administration on Criminal Justice (LCLE) to oversee the JDAI effort within the state.
+In 2006, LCLE, along with five parishes, Caddo, Calcasieu, East Baton Rouge, Jefferson, and Orleans, joined the JDAI effort.
 LCLE works closely with each parish and acts as the liaison between the parishes and the Casey Foundation.

 To begin the JDAI effort in Louisiana, the Casey Foundation assessed each parish on the JDAI core strategies.
-Using the assessment as a guide, each parish developed a work plan that will address the eight core strategies:
+Using the assessment as a guide, each parish developed a work plan that will address the eight-core strategies:

 - Collaboration between the major juvenile justice agencies, other governmental entities, and community organizations.
-Without collaboration, even well designed reforms are likely to flounder or be subverted.
+Without collaboration, even well-designed reforms are likely to flounder or be subverted.
 A formal structure within which to undertake joint planning and policymaking is essential.

 - Use of accurate data, both to diagnose the system’s problems and proclivities and to assess the impact of various reforms, is critical.